Hexagon/blog/src/posts/2023-10-06_getting-started-with-lumocs.md

 ---
 layout: post.njk
 title: "Introducing Lumocs: A Modern Documentation Engine based on Deno and Lume"
-description: "Discover the benefits of using Lumocs, a modern documentation engine powered by Deno and Lume.
-Learn about its tailored design, automatic light/dark mode, zero configuration, and more."
+description: "Meet Lumoc, a documentation generator powered by Deno and Lume.
+This guide will walk you through the essential steps to set it up, create your first documentation page, and deploy your site"
 tags:
   - documentation
   - lumocs